Prospective scholars: Frequently asked questions

 Applicants are required to submit ALL of the following items for an application to be deemed complete and eligible:

 - One essay;

-- Unofficial college transcript(s) (one for each institution attended; uploaded into the on-line application; and,
+- Official college transcript(s) (one for each institution attended), uploaded into the online application; and,

 At least one of the two recommendations must be from one of the following: a department chair; an academic advisor; or any professor, visiting professor or lecturer who has taught you at the undergraduate level.

 The second letter may be from a person who can speak to your capabilities and interests as they relate to this scholarship.
 This may include a teaching assistant or an advisor or mentor from a job, volunteer or internship experience related to NOAA's mission.
 Recommendations from NOAA staff are acceptable if that person served as your mentor during an internship or is a faculty member at your college or university.
 If the NOAA employee reference is a faculty member then he/she must use a university email account when submitting the reference form.
 If the NOAA employee served as a mentor, then he/she must use their personal email as a NOAA.gov email account will not be allowed through the application system.
 If you have questions regarding reference eligibility, please contact: email@example.com.